wavemotion-dave/A7800DS/README.md

 Generally you would use this to select a bankswitching scheme if the proper type wasn't auto-detected.
 The following schemes are supported:

 * NORMAL              Anything 48K or less... fits into memory (0xffff downwards) without switching.
 * SUPERCART           Games that are 128+K in size with nothing mapped in at 0x4000
 * SUPERCART_LARGE     Games that are 144+K in size with the extra 16K bank 0 fixed at 0x4000
 * SUPERCART_RAM       Games that are 128+K in size with extra 16K of RAM at 0x4000
 * SUPERCART_ROM       Games that are 128+K in size with bank 6 fixed at 0x4000
 * SUPERCART_RAMX2     Games that are 128+K in size with extra 32K of RAM at 0x4000 (bankswitched in 16K chunks)
+* FLAT WITH RAM       Games that are 16K or 32K in size and utilize 16K of RAM at 0x4000
+* BANKSETS            Games that use the new Banksets handling (2x32, 2x48, 2x52, 2x128, 2x256 and 2x512 supported).
+* BANKSETS RAM        Games that use the new Banksets handling with 16K of RAM at 0x4000 (same RAM for Maria and Sally).
+* BANKSETS HALT RAM   Games that use the new Banksets handling with 16K of RAM at 0x4000 (Maria and Sally see different 16K RAM).
 * ACTIVISION          Mostly for Double Dragon and Rampage by Activision
 * ABSOLETE            Only for the F-18 Hornet game by Absolete Entertainment
 * FRACTALUS           Only for the Rescue on Fractalus prototype (not a complete game but neat to see)

 The X/Y settings can be tweaked to position the 7800 emulated screen on the DS screen as best you can.
 Unfortunately the 7800 screen resolution isn't a perfect match for the DS 256x192 so you'll have to stretch and offset a bit.
 Most